Sleep and Chronobiological Studies in the Work Place

 The Canadian Defence Department's R&D Centre and the U. S. Air Force conducted an independent study to select the optimal phototherapeutic device to improve performance in a night work adaptation program.
 The study, comparing the low intensity Sunnex Biotechnologies Lo-LIGHT tower with higher intensity devices, concluded, "The [Lo-LIGHT] light tower was the best device, producing melatonin suppression and circadian phase change while relatively free of side effects."

 The study found that Lo-LIGHT lamps are as effective, or more effective, in shifting circadian rhythms than therapeutic that provide 20 times the light intensity (energy).
-The Lo-LIGHT lamps shifted body clocks (circadian rhythms) twice as much as a therapy lamp that primarily emits blue visible light [The Litebook®], even though the Lo-LIGHT tower provided only 1/20th of the light [energy].
-The authors noted that "the [Lo-LIGHT] light tower achieved a numerically superior circadian phase delay in spite of the fact that it emits less than 5% of the light intensity emitted by the [Feel Bright Light©] light visor."
+The Lo-LIGHT lamps shifted body clocks (circadian rhythms) twice as much as a therapy lamp that primarily emits blue visible light, even though the Lo-LIGHT tower provided only 1/20th of the light [energy].
+The authors noted that "the [Lo-LIGHT] tower achieved a numerically superior circadian phase delay in spite of the fact that it emits less than 5% of the light intensity emitted by the light visor."
 Ref

-Sunnex Biotechnologies low intensity GreenLIGHT lamps were used for the development of light management protocols of the U.S. Coast Guard's Crew Endurance Management System (CEMS).
-Tests were conducted at the USCG Research and Development Center to determine the usefulness of low-intensity Lo-LIGHT lamps for regulating the circadian rhythms of crews working the night shift in a program designed to improve their health and performance.
-Years of simulated trials were followed by years of testing on operational Coast Guard cutters and commercial vessels to evaluate the benefit of CEMS on for crews working at night.
+Sunnex Biotechnologies low intensity GreenLIGHT lamps were used for the development of light management protocols of the U.S. Coast Guard's Crew Endurance Management System (CEMS), a program designed to improve the health and performance of crew members working on vessels during the night.
+Tests were conducted at the USCG Research and Development Center to determine the optimal product for regulating the circadian rhythms of crew members working the night shift.
+They determined that the effectiveness of low-intensity Lo-LIGHT lamps for regulating circadian rhythms made it the best technology to use in a program designed to improve their health and performance of crew members working the night shift.
+Years of simulated trials were followed by years of testing on operational Coast Guard cutters and commercial vessels operating on oceans and inland waterways to evaluate the benefit of CEMS.

 Sunnex Biotechnologies' patented low intensity GreenLIGHT technology was found to effectively align the body clock (circadian phase) of crew members working the night shift with their work schedules on operational vessels.
 The light management protocol developed with Lo-LIGHT lamps was incorporated into the Coast Guard's Crew Endurance Management System (CEMS) for commercial vessels.
 Lo-LIGHT lamps have been installed in the wheelhouses of operating vessels to help maintain the alertness of the pilot during the midnight shift.